 A student may receive up to thirty semester hours credit for military training or course work sponsored by civilian noneducational organizations.
 Trinity Valley Community College will award credit for associate degree level work as recommended by the American Council on Education in Guide to the Evaluation of Educational Experiences in the Armed Services and The National Guide to Educational Credit for Training Programs.
 Since the recommendations made in these documents are general in nature, such credit may be counted as elective credit and cannot be used in lieu of specific course requirements within a degree program unless equivalency can be established.
 The decision regarding equivalency rests with qualified faculty, the Vice President for Instruction and the Vice President for Student Services.
-Students who are awarded credits on this basis will have the subject area and credit earned recorded on their permanent record cards (transcripts) after they have completed twelve semester hours in residence at Trinity Valley Community College and received the minimum required scores on all sections of the TASP Test.
+Students who are awarded credits on this basis will have the subject area and credit earned recorded on their permanent record cards (transcripts) after they have completed twelve semester hours in residence at Trinity Valley Community College.